Actuarial-Control-Cycle-T1-2026/group-page-showcase-space-miners/README.md

 work due to injury, and also covers medical, hospital, and rehabilitation costs.
 Coverage is based on a per-event basis with a cap of 170K per claim.
-Non-white Collar workers will be compensated for the physical injuries and illnesses arising from hazardous environments, while White Collar workers will be targeted towards psychological claims, including stressrelated claims and other workplace factors.
+Non-white Collar workers will be compensated for the physical injuries and illnesses arising from hazardous environments, while White Collar workers will be targeted towards psychological claims, including stress-related claims and other workplace factors.
 Additional considerations apply to employees operating within extreme solar system environments, most explicitly the Bayesia system.
 For example, the higher levels of radiation present and subsequent increased exposure will require workers to meet a relatively higher exposure threshold to be eligible in making radiation